magentabusiness/magentabusiness.github.io/docs/trendz/install/kubernetes.md

 ```

 ## Step 5.
-Connect Trendz to ThingsBoard service
+Connect Trendz to IoT Hub service

-We must set an url for connecting to ThingsBoard Rest API (for example https://my-tb.com).
-Note that ThingsBoard IP address or domain name should be resolvable from Trendz docker container
+We must set an url for connecting to IoT Hub Rest API (for example https://my-tb.com).
+Note that IoT Hub IP address or domain name should be resolvable from Trendz docker container

 ```bash
 nano trendz-app-deployment.yml